Since you have decided to take the heat and design your website on your own for your small business, there is something we can do to help!

 Image Source: Divante

-Since a huge number of visitors will be browsing your website through mobile phones, you need to make it easy for them to navigate through.
+Since many visitors will be browsing your website through mobile phones, you need to make it easy for them to navigate through.

 The Mobile-first approach is about giving preference to the mobile version of your website.